maubanel/bnb/IndustryResearch.md

 ## Reputation

-Custom Clothiers reputation is antique with classy and traditional elements.
+Brown Suits reputation is antique with classy and traditional elements.
 Selling exclusive and high quality suits.

 ## Industry